 After being medically retired in 2014, Jesse struggled with bad coping techniques and addiction.
 He spent the next 3 years using alcohol and abusing prescription drugs to cope with debilitating migraines, vertigo symptoms, seizures, anxiety, depression, PTSD, untold moral injuries, and the countless loss of many brothers in arms.
 Jesse had no idea how to adapt to civilian life after a decade of living as an elite warrior who was trained to completely ignore physical and emotional pain.
 His first year out of the military, Jesse experienced 5 significant losses: career, health, marriage, family, and friends.
 Post retirement, while working in the defense industry as a Project Manager in test and evaluations of small arms, he had 3 blackouts and 2 seizures.
 He was forced to take a medical leave of absence.
 He lost 50% of his income.
 Shortly after that he was divorced.
 He had no relationship with his two children.
 He no longer had the support and connection with his fellow Rangers, the only people that he felt understood what he had been through.

 In 2019, Jesse was traveling to Chicago monthly to meet with the Kentucky Wounded Heroes board of directors, and he met a woman name Elisabeth Bradshaw.
 Elisabeth was a Chicago native, who had been on a similar journey of reinventing her life the past several years, and they instantly connected.
 He shared with her his plans for a future Wounded Heroes chapter in Iowa, and she shared her desire to give back, serve and help those that she could.
-She happily agreed to support him with her outgoing and positive talents.
-She helped him to gain the courage to openly and publicly start sharing his story.
-This was terrifying at first, as it felt completely foreign to be vulnerable with strangers.
-To actively put the worst version of Jesse out for the world to see, and possibly judge.
-But Jesse quickly saw the reactions to his words, the effect he was having from sharing, and he couldn’t deny that more openness was needed in the world.

 Elisabeth helped Jesse to write and share the story of being wounded in action in an IED explosion/his first TBI.
 The story was incredibly hard to share, but when Jesse opened the wound to the world, so much light poured in.
 A woman named Dr. Jenny Holtslander Owens reached out on the post.
 Jenny was Jesse’s favorite Occupational Therapist at the Fort Campbell TBI center.
 After reconnecting Jenny told Jesse about how she & her husband started REBOOT Recovery, a trauma healing course, to help Veterans heal the root cause of so many of their underlying issues, such as PTSD & service-related trauma.

 Jesse took a look into the program and was impressed.
 He knew this was the missing piece in how he wanted to serve his country going forward.
 Throughout his recovery, Jesse spoke to many Veterans who refused to start therapy at the VA because of the stigma towards mental health, which is so prevalent in the military community.
 He believed that REBOOT, being a Veteran taught course, not held at the VA campus, could help so many Veterans take the first step towards healing.
 Jesse decided to pay for the first course out of his own pocket.
-With the help and encouragement of Elisabeth, Scott and Chuck, Jesse decided to move forward and create Wounded Heroes to raise funds to provide REBOOT classes, mentoring, and connection trips to Veterans and First Responders.
+With the help and encouragement of Elisabeth, Chuck, and Jesse’s therapist, Jesse decided to move forward and create Wounded Heroes to raise funds to provide REBOOT classes, mentoring, and connection events to Veterans and First Responders.